MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

       - **Logo image**: Your organization's neutral logo.
       - **Navigation bar color**: A brand color that contrasts against your logo.
       - **Text and icon color**: Choose a color that contrasts against the brand color you chose for the **Navigation bar color**.
 We recommend #252423 for a dark color and #FAF9F7 for a light color.
       - **Accent color**: A dark brand color.
-This color carries down to certain applications and must be visible on a light background.
+With certain applications, this color must be visible on a light background.

 ## See Also